Sunday, August 24, 2025

 2. Socio-Economic and Psychological Survey of the Farmers: Detailed surveys assess demographics, income patterns, educational background, and psychological traits of farm households.
 Understanding the socio-economic context is critical for designing feasible interventions.

-3. Study of Existing Farm Situation Using PRA Techniques: Participatory Rural Appraisal (PRA) techniques allow students to analyze cropping patterns, farmer practices, and subsidiary enterprises.
-Tools like resource mapping, seasonal calendars, and problem ranking provide deep insights.
+3. Study of Existing Farm Situation Using Participatory Rural Appraisal (PRA) techniques: Participatory Rural Appraisal (PRA) techniques allow students to analyze **cropping patterns, farmer practices, and subsidiary enterprises**.
+Tools like **resource mapping, seasonal calendars, and problem ranking** provide deep insights.

 4. Agro-Ecosystem Analysis of the Village: Students examine the interactions between crops, livestock, water resources, soil, and climate, identifying sustainable management practices.